Sunny with a High Near 80 | SweetwaterNOW

 Today

-Widespread haze between 9am and 11am.
-Areas of smoke between 11am and 1pm.
+Widespread haze after 10am.
+Areas of smoke before 10am.
 Sunny, with a high near 80.
-Light west southwest wind becoming west northwest 5 to 9 mph in the afternoon.
+Light and variable wind becoming west southwest 5 to 10 mph in the afternoon.
+Winds could gust as high as 20 mph.

 Tonight

-Clear, with a low around 49.
-West northwest wind 6 to 8 mph becoming southwest in the evening.
+Mostly cloudy, with a low around 53.
+West southwest wind 5 to 14 mph becoming south southeast in the evening.

+Scattered showers, with thunderstorms also possible after 3pm.
+Partly sunny, with a high near 73.
+Windy, with a south wind 7 to 12 mph becoming southwest 20 to 25 mph.
+Winds could gust as high as 31 mph.
+Chance of precipitation is 50%.

+A 20 percent chance of showers before midnight.
+Mostly cloudy, then gradually becoming clear, with a low around 40.
+West wind 6 to 14 mph, with gusts as high as 26 mph.

 Wednesday Night